linorobot/linorobot2/README.md

 - **u / o / m / .** - Used for turning the robot, combining linear velocity x and angular velocity z.

 #### 2.2 Joystick
-bringup.launch.py has an option to run the joystick driver in the background.
 Pass `joy` argument to the launch file and set it to true to enable the joystick.
 For example:

     ros2 launch linorobot2_bringup bringup.launch.py joy:=true